Digital Nomads in Costa Rica

 Puerto Viejo de Talamanca

 Puerto Viejo de Talamanca is a destination favoring the lovers of beaches in Costa Rica.
-Located very close the Caribbean Sea, Puerto Viejo de Talamanca is home to a plethora of wildlife, beaches, and magnificent social life.
+Located very close to the Caribbean Sea, Puerto Viejo de Talamanca is home to a plethora of wildlife, beaches, and magnificent social life.
 This region is always entertaining; there is never a dull day.
 Among the major pros include the feasibility of making new friends, a chance to view wildlife, affordable rental places (ranging from $300 to $900), and beautiful beaches.
 Among the cons include being distant from San Jose International airport and the fact that certain places are not internet-enabled.

 Jaco in the Central Pacific

 San Jose is the best destination in Costa Rica for lovers of city life.
 This destination favors those who do not have a taste for beach life.
-Among the major pros include the San Jose international airport, very fast internet, a range of housing preferences, and easy town accessibility by bus, accessibility of various services, movie theaters, different types of foods, and a great local culture.
+Among the major pros include the San Jose international airport, very fast internet, a range of housing preferences, easy town accessibility by bus, accessibility of various services, movie theaters, different types of foods, and a great local culture.
 Other notable places to visit include Samara (for lovers of yoga, surfing, and beaches), Santa Teresa (for those who love nature), and Tamarindo (favoring the vibrant digital nomads).

 Cost of living for digital nomads in Costa Rica